fourdozen/planet-simulation/README.md

 # planet-simulation
- Newtonian simulation of planets orbiting sun calculated with Euler method
+ Newtonian simulation of planets orbiting sun.

+ Paths are calculated with Euler method.